Some posts contain compensated links. Please read this disclaimer for more info.

 Croatia is a country situated in southeastern Europe, across the Adriatic Sea from Italy.
 Being one of the most picturesque countries in Europe, driving in Croatia is highly recommended.
 Especially the roads hugging the dramatic Adriatic coast are breathtaking.

-We created a whole guide about which car rental companies operate in Croatia, which lane is used when driving, the cost of using toll roads, what motorway signs to look out for and the ever problematic question regarding the border crossing card in order to enter Bosnia-Herzegovina as well as other informative tips.
+We created a complete guide about which car rental companies operate in Croatia, which lane is used when driving, the cost of using toll roads, what motorway signs to look out for, and the ever problematic question regarding the border crossing card in order to enter Bosnia-Herzegovina as well as other informative tips.

 If you plan to drive, please check out these Croatian traffic information sites